ChristianFredrik69/xv6/README.md

 Here we are defining the name of the system call, and its corresponding ID.

-Next, we added these two lines in syscall.c:
+Next, we added these two lines in `syscall.c`:

 ```c
 extern uint64 sys_christian(void);